Heinz Rutha: Political career

 Active in the Wandervogel, Rutha came to envision his own ideas of a "Männerbund," influenced in part by the rise of national self-awareness on the part of the Sudeten Germans after the collapse of Austria-Hungary.
 Opposed to Czechoslovakia, Rutha believed that the solution to the problems facing the Sudeten German community was a Männerbund, an elite group of "heroic" men who united by charismatic leadership and intense male bonding would provide the necessary leadership to "save" the Sudeten Germans.
-In 1921, inspired by the "male bonding" notions of the gay German poet Stefan George, he created the Jungenschaft, his own section within the Wandervogel.
+In 1921, inspired by the "male bonding" notions of the homosexual German poet Stefan George, he created the Jungenschaft, his own section within the Wandervogel.
 Like George, Rutha saw ancient Greece as a model to emulate, noting that the ancient Greeks had idealized male bonding and beauty.
 George had promoted the notion of "Hellenic Germans", namely a group of romantic, handsome young men who would be the "heroic" elite, a concept that Rutha embraced.
-Rutha always denied his sexuality in public, and he never embraced the politics of the early German gay rights campaigner Adolf Brand, but much of Rutha's style was inspired by Brand.
-To counter the popular stereotype of gay men as weak and effeminate, Brand had promoted a "hard", macho image for himself and his followers.
+Rutha always denied his sexuality in public, and he never embraced the politics of the early German homosexual rights campaigner Adolf Brand, but much of Rutha's style was inspired by Brand.
+To counter the popular stereotype of homosexuals as weak and effeminate, Brand had promoted a "hard", macho image for himself and his followers.
 Like Brand, Rutha glorified ancient Greece, male bonding, and the male body; embraced eroticism as a sort of life force that could be channeled; and promoted a "hard" macho style with his followers encouraged to engage in physical fitness and to be tough.